ianknowles/EarTimeWrangler/README.md

 ### Acknowledgments

-The project was initially funded by an ESRC Impact Acceleration Account Knowledge Exchange Kick-Start grant and contained contributions from researchers funded at one stage or another by Transparency International, the British Academy, ERC and the Wellcome Trust.
+The project was funded by an ESRC IAA Kick-Start (1609-KICK-244) grant.